 Clinical research is at the heart of all medical advances.
 At the MGH Center for Addiction Medicine, we aim to develop new and effective treatments for drug use disorders and to understand the effects of drug use on the brain and body.
 It is your participation that helps researchers to ultimately uncover better ways to treat and prevent drug use disorders and to understand the effects of drugs on the brain.
 We have the highest standards for protection of the confidentiality and privacy of all study participants.

 Visit the National Institute of Health’s website for more information on clinical research trials.
 Learn about what this kind of study is, why people participate, and what the experience was like for both volunteers and researchers.

 Studies at MGH-CAM seeking volunteers

 To inquire about participating, please see the list below, organized by category.
 Use the contact information provided for the study in which you’re interested.

 Studies in adolescents who do or do not use marijuana

-Visit https://clinicaltrials.partners.org/study/arches or call (617) 643-3575 to see if eligible.
+Visit https://rally.partners.org/study/arches or call (617) 643-3575 to see if you are eligible.

 Studies in adolescents who use marijuana

 Contingency Management for Six Months of Cannabis Abstinence among Adolescents, PI: Randi Schuster, Ph.D.
 This pilot study will examine whether cognitive change over six months of cannabis abstinence is associated with improved real-world academic performance and brain functioning in adolescents.
 You must be between the ages of 13 and 20 to participate.